mixmark-io/turndown/README.md

 ## Credits

 Thanks to all [contributors](https://github.com/domchristie/to-markdown/graphs/contributors).
-Also, thanks to [https://github.com/acornejo](Alex Cornejo) for advice and inspiration for the breadth-first search algorithm.
+Also, thanks to [Alex Cornejo](https://github.com/acornejo) for advice and inspiration for the breadth-first search algorithm.

 ## Licence